-Pymatuning State Park is a water lover's paradise, with 17,088 acres of the park featuring Pymatuning Lake.
-The park was chosen by the Pennsylvania Department of Conservation and Natural Resources as one of the 25 Must-See Pennsylvania State Parks and there are many good reasons why.
+Pymatuning State Park is about an hour south of Erie on the western edge of the state, near the border with Ohio.
 The park was originally a very large swamp and the first inhabitants of the area were the Native American Mound Builders.
-Building a dam on the River was first explored in 1911 and completed in 1934.
-Now it is one of the most visited state parks in Pennsylvania and is a great choice for an RV getaway.
+Building a dam on the river was first explored in 1911 and later completed in 1934.
+Now it is one of the most visited state parks in Pennsylvania, and it's a great choice for an RV getaway.

 RV Rentals in Pymatuning State Park